omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - count can be an aggregate sum of requests currently and later any other things like messages etc.
 - create edit group page to allow changing of group name
   - can also possibly combine add/delete athletes to group on this page
-- can load all future/recent/etc. workouts for all athletes on user_page visit then filter them in template instead of causing page reload and filtering in views. not sure if this would be better or not.
-  - or can just load in all future workouts from the start and filter based off athlete name
-    - in view:
-      - all_athletes_future_workouts = for i in athletes = WorkoutInstance.objcets.filter(current_user=i...)
-    - then in template have buttons for each athlete and filter workouts displayed based on which athlete is clicked.
-  - this way page does not have to reload
 - add videos/pictures to movements to create a database of movement technique
-- create tests for request model
+- create tests for request, strengthworkout, strengthexercise, and set models
 - break user sign up into two or more pages, first page has basic info (name, username, password, email, is athlete/coach etc)
   - second page can have more specific stuff based on their athlete/coach choice on first page
   - not sure which page should ask about sports, probably second
     - if athlete ask what sport they mainly focus on, if coach what sports do their athletes play and what sport do they play etc.
 - add main_sport field to user model
-- add is_completed_rx and is_completed_scaled to result model?
+- ?add is_completed_rx and is_completed_scaled to result model?
 - gym owners need some distinction between adding athletes/coaches and adding members.
 - if workout is_hidden and only has instances with users who all belong to the same coach/gym then don't show workout in workout list.
   - will have to be done on the workout_list query view.